Kiroharth/MindForge/README.md

 ## License

-This project is provided as-is for educational and portfolio purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or collaboration opportunities, please reach out via GitHub.